Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes

-We provide additional qualitative comparisons on our evaluation scenes of the DTU~\cite{jensen2014large} dataset.
-Additionally, we provide visualizations of per-surface rendering before alpha blending (\cref{fig:buffers_1} and \cref{fig:buffers_2}) to illustrate how each layer, based on its position and opacity, contributes with its view-dependent appearance model to the final image.

-\subsection{Per-scene Results}
+\section{Per-scene Results}

-\cref{tab:scenes_ours_baselines}, \cref{tab:scenes_ours_2} and \cref{tab:scenes_ours_2} present the per-scene values that are averaged in \cref{tab:quantitative_image_1}.
+\cref{tab:scenes_ours_baselines}, \cref{tab:scenes_ours_1} and \cref{tab:scenes_ours_2} present the per-scene values that are averaged in \cref{tab:main_results}.

-\subsection{Fully Solid Scenes}
+\section{Fully Solid Scenes}

-Although not our targeted use case, we tested our method on the fully solid scenes of the NeRF-Synthetic dataset \cite{mildenhall2021nerf} (which does not contain any fuzzy objects).
-In these scenes, our method outperforms PermutoSDF \cite{Rosu2023CVPR} but lags behind other baselines, as mentioned in \cref{sec:limitations}.
-We approach fuzzy surface modeling not by emphasizing intricate geometric details but by increasing the number of samples with optimized spatial distribution, as these factors are crucial for the accurate representation of such effects.
-Therefore, our method promotes smoother surfaces, leading to smoothed angles and overly simplified geometry in under-observed areas (\cref{fig:blender-normals}).
-Fully solid scenes could be optimally modeled as a single surface.
-However, SDF-based methods struggle in handling thin structures, with the optimization failing to extract them reliability (BakedSDF \cite{Yariv2023ARXIV}, BOG\cite{Reiser2024SIGGRAPH}).
-Our surfaces smoothing, combined with view-dependent transparency, results in thin structures being reconstructed as view-dependent effects (\cref{fig:blender_qualitative}).
-Consequently, our model tends to overfit training views, yielding a larger gap between training and test views quality (\cref{tab:quantitative_blender}).
+Although not our targeted use case, we tested our method on the fully solid scenes of the NeRF-Synthetic dataset~\cite{Mildenhall2020ECCV}, which lacks fuzzy objects.
+As noted in \cref{sec:limitations}, our advantages in these scenes are marginal.
+While we outperform PermutoSDF~\cite{Rosu2023CVPR}, our quality remains behind other baselines.
+We model fuzzy surfaces by optimizing sample distribution rather than reconstructing high-frequency geometric details, as spatial sampling is key to accurately capturing these effects.
+By favoring smoother surfaces, our method tends to reconstruct overly simplified geometry in under-observed areas (\cref{fig:blender-normals}).
+Fully solid scenes can be optimally modeled as a single surface.
+However, SDF-based methods struggle in handling thin structures, as optimization often fails to reconstruct them reliably (e.g., BakedSDF~\cite{Yariv2023ARXIV}, BOG~\cite{Reiser2024SIGGRAPH}).
+Our surface smoothing, combined with view-dependent transparency, often leads to thin structures being reconstructed as view-dependent effects (\cref{fig:blender_qualitative}).
+As a result, our model tends to overfit training views, leading to a larger quality gap between training and test views (\cref{tab:quantitative_blender}).